damienbelveze/first_steps_zotero/first_steps_zotero.md

 # 7. How to use tags

-Don't wait till your library becomes too big to be easily manageable with only collections and subcollections.
+Don't wait until your library becomes too big to be easily manageable with only collections and subcollections.
 In order to improve the findability of your references in your library, you should consider adding tags to your references.

 The default way of getting tags in your library is to let Zotero capture tags associated to the references in the source (database, catalog, etc.).
-If you prefer to deal only with tags you have chosen, you may inhibit this feature by unchecking a box in the main settings panel.
+If you prefer to deal only with tags you have chosen, you may inhibit this feature by unchecking an option in the main settings panel.
-(go to edit > settings > General ; uncheck "automatically tag items with keywords and subject headiings) If you let many of these inherited tags populate your collections, you can get rid of them in just one move : in the tag panel (bottom-left by clicking on the filter icon and checking the "delete automatic tags in this library" option) :
+(go to edit > settings > General ; uncheck "automatically tag items with keywords and subject headiings) If you let many of these inherited tags populate your collections, you can get rid of them with just one move : in the tag panel (bottom-left by clicking on the filter icon and checking the "delete automatic tags in this library" option) :